jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 **Other matters**

-### 63 Surrender of class 4 operator's licence
+### 63 Surrender of class 4 operator’s licence
-(1) A corporate society may surrender a class 4 operator's licence to the Secretary at any time.
+(1) A corporate society may surrender a class 4 operator’s licence to the Secretary at any time.
-(2) The surrender of a class 4 operator's licence does not affect— (a) the obligation of the corporate society to apply or distribute the net proceeds from the gambling in accordance with this Act and the licence; and
+(2) The surrender of a class 4 operator’s licence does not affect— (a) the obligation of the corporate society to apply or distribute the net proceeds from the gambling in accordance with this Act and the licence; and
   (b) any conditions relating to records that must be maintained and reporting requirements.

-### 64 Class 4 operator's licence not transferable
+### 64 Class 4 operator’s licence not transferable
-A class 4 operator's licence is not transferable.
+A class 4 operator’s licence is not transferable.

 **Applications for class 4 venue licence**